 Having been doing a lot of writing and playtesting with 5e recently the group’s choice of content seemed well worth a look.
 The two official WotC 5e monster collections are excellent, but are short of monsters at a number of Challenge Ratings for some environments.
 In addition, as with the Monster Manual and Volo’s Guide, Monsters of the Guild revisits many creatures which have seen the light of day in earlier versions.
 As a result, the book contains monsters which have been refined for 5e rather than attempting to rapidly come up with untested creatures looking for a niche.
 In other words, there’s a good chance such a collection is going to be thick with monsters you’ll actually see a use for and, as a DM, stick into your game.

-There was a fairly clear indication of the density of useable creatures upon opening book at the Dark Rose, (a carnivorous plant that packs a bit of a punch), and continuing immediately to the Death Golem, (a golem variant with a touch of magic about it).
+There was a fairly clear indication of the density of useable creatures upon opening the book at the Dark Rose, (a carnivorous plant that packs a bit of a punch), and continuing immediately to the Death Golem, (a golem variant with a touch of magic about it).

 Continuing just a few pages on there’s a new creation in the Ooze Dragon, which has the potential to panic parties; accompanied by the gem-spitting Amethyst Dragon; and a versatile Crystal Dragon.

-Is every creature going to make it straight into your next adventure - that is not the nature of monster collections, but this set has plenty of creatures that fill gaps and plenty that go beyond that to throw something a bit different or novel at the players’ PCs.
+Is every creature going to make it straight into your next adventure - that is not the nature of monster collections - but this set has plenty of creatures that fill gaps and plenty that go beyond that to throw something a bit different or novel at the players’ PCs.

-The presentation offers an, ‘oh - let’s have a look at that then’ cover and the interior uses a clear layout very consistent with 5e publications.
+The presentation offers an, ‘oh, let’s have a look at that then’ cover and the interior uses a clear layout very consistent with 5e publications.
 The B&W interior artwork is a treat for anyone who loves the artwork in the original AD&D books or early White Dwarf magazines.
 I guess some folk might be looking for full colour, but we have two 5e books offering that - and I’ve long felt that in leaving a little more to the imagination B&W can leave more room for players to form their own take on a creature.

 The community side of the project seen online comes across as a very collaborative project where lots of people are chipping-in with the shared intention of making the best title they can.
 Imo the combination of contributing creatures and artwork helps to put across the sense of collaboration around a clearly defined, yet flexible, approach to making RPG content.